-- South east of East Leake, south west of Costock and north west of Rempstone - See Policies Map Inset 23
+- South east of East Leake, south west of Costock and north west of Rempstone - See Policies Map Inset 20

-- High archaeology potential to be managed through appropriate survey methods - Retain internal hedgerows and hedgerow trees as far as possible - Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Conserve and Enhance' - actions should protect or safeguard key features and characteristics and improve existing features which may not be currently wellmanaged or where existing features are of good quality but could be of greater benefit if improved. - Potential impact on the site of Old St Peters Church.
+- High archaeology potential to be managed through appropriate survey methods - Retain internal hedgerows and hedgerow trees as far as possible - Consideration of Landscape Character Assessment, Policy Zone recommendation: 'Conserve and Enhance' - actions should protect or safeguard key features and characteristics and improve existing features which may not be currently well-managed or where existing features are of good quality but could be of greater benefit if improved. - Potential impact on the site of Old St Peters Church, the settings of conservation areas (Costock & East Leake) and listed buildings (Grade II listed Rempstone Hall and Grade II Stanford Hall).

-Possible continued use of existing access (from SGk - East Leake) on to public highway
+Possible continued use of existing access (from MP2j - East Leake) on to public highway

-- Protection of East Leake footpath 1, an important route on the southern boundary of the site - Provide screening from site to property to east
+- Protection of East Leake footpath 1, an important route adjoining a section of the southern boundary of the site - Provide screening from site to property to the north, west and north-west.

-• Flooding issues downstream require strict control of water discharge from this site.
-A Flood Risk Assessment should address:
+Flooding issues downstream require strict control of water discharge from this site.

-- Surface and ground water flooding

-- Overland flow paths
+- Surface and ground water flooding - Overland flow paths

-- Potential impact on the groundwater resource as the site is underlain by a Secondary Aquifer.
+Potential impact on the groundwater resource as the site is underlain by a Secondary Aquifer.